actuallyrizzn/epstein-browser/README.md

 ### Step 1: Download the Documents
 1. **Go to the Google Drive folder:** https://drive.google.com/drive/folders/1TrGxDGQLDLZu1vvvZDBAh-e7wN3y6Hoz
 2. **Select all files** (Ctrl+A or Cmd+A)
-3. **Right-click and choose "Download"** - this will create a ZIP file
+3. **Right-click and choose "Download"** - this will create a ZIP file (~71 GB)
 4. **Extract the ZIP file** to a folder named `data` in your project directory
 5. **Verify the structure:** You should have `data/Prod 01_20250822/VOL00001/IMAGES/` with 12 IMAGES subdirectories

+**⚠️ Directory Structure:** This is the official structure as released by Congress.
+Do not try to reorganize it - the application is designed to work with their unconventional organization.

+**⚠️ Storage Requirement:** The complete document collection is approximately **71 GB**.
+Ensure you have sufficient free space before downloading.

 ### Step 2: Set Up Python Environment
 ```bash